 Impairments rising to the level of disability protect individuals from discrimination on the basis of disability; however, services and accommodations related to those impairments must reflect specific limitations affecting the ability to participate in one or more major life activities.

 Students requesting accommodations for a standardized exam are encouraged to read through the specific documentation requirements.
 Below is a non-extensive list of common standardized exams:

-An approved licensed professional should complete an AD/HD Documentation Form.
+An approved licensed professional should complete the Provider Verification of Disability Form.

-Students also complete and return a Request for Services Form with the disability documentation.
+Students also complete a Request for Services Form with the disability documentation.